alvibd/cluster/README.md

 - deploy app1 `kubectl apply -f app2/` if there you get `ImagePullBackOff` error or `context deadline exceed` just exec to master node by running  `minikube -p multinode-demo -n $WORKERNODENAME ssh` and manually pull the image `dokcer pull alviahmed/app2`
 - deploy nginx `kubectl apply -f nginx` service should be available in nodeport.
 We can confirm this by first logging in to master node `minikube -p multinode-demo ssh` and then `curl http://$MASTERNODEIP:30007/app1` this should return the page in app1.
 - to view the pages in browser run `minikube -p multinode-demo service nginx` and add `/app1` or `/app2` at the end of the url opened in the browser.

+`horizontal pod autoscaler` could have been added to make the cluster and services more scalable and durable.
+A proper service mesh with TLS communications could make the cluster more secure.